pollen-robotics/website/content/reachy.md

 ##### Application examples

-- Create transdisciplanary student group project to develop new applications on Reachy or modify him to extend his abilities
+- Create transdisciplinary student group project to develop new applications on Reachy or modify him to extend his abilities

 - Teach programming and machine learning with a stimulating object